-Prepare to delight your taste buds this August with the return of Visit Lauderdale’s annual Dine Out Lauderdale!
-With over 170 restaurants participating, this program is your gateway to a culinary adventure in Greater Fort Lauderdale.
+Prepare to delight your taste buds this August with the return of Visit Lauderdale’s annual Dine Out Lauderdale.
+With over 140 restaurants participating, this program is your gateway to a culinary adventure in Greater Fort Lauderdale.

-From discovering new foodie havens to revisiting cherished favorites, this is the perfect opportunity to savor various cuisines.
+From discovering new foodie havens to revisiting cherished favorites, this is the perfect opportunity to savor a variety of cuisines.
 Enjoy specially curated prix fixe menus that offer fantastic value at chef-owned eateries, oceanfront settings, beachfront bistros, cozy hideaways, and more.

 When is Dine Out Lauderdale?